BHFock/BHFock/README.md

+**How do I write and pronounce my name?**

 In English, I replace the umlaut ö in my name Björn with oe.
 So, it's [Bjoern](http://ipa-reader.xyz/?text=%CB%88bj%C5%93%CA%81n&voice=Joanna) - not Bjorn.
+The linked audio recording provides a pronunciation help.
 Birthday cards, I sign as Björn.

 <!--
 **BHFock/BHFock** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.